Su-informatics-lab/cloud-automation/doc/csoc-free-commons-steps.md

 `hostname` domain which the commons will respond to

+`single_squid_instance_type` instance type for the squid proxy. `t3a.small` is a good choice for non-production commons.

 `config_folder` folder for permissions.
 By default, commons would try to load a user.yaml file from s3://cdis-gen3-users/CONFIG_FOLDER/user.yaml.
 This bucket is not publicly accessible however you can set a different one later.
 Keep in mind that the folder with the name you are setting this var will need to exist within the bucket and a user.yaml file within the folder in question.
 You can still set permissions based on a local file.